 Our Senior Partner, James Levy CBE KC, procured the very first remote gaming license in Gibraltar for Ladbrokes (now a brand owned by Entain), the first of many gaming companies to set up operations on the Rock.
 Today a large majority of the world’s leading brands in online gaming, both gaming operators and software providers, either have their headquarters, or at least have a significant local presence, in Gibraltar.

 In addition, the jurisdiction continues to attract new entrants within the online gaming sector with a deep, readily accessible pool of industry-specific talent, which includes developers, marketers as well as the industry recognised legal experts at Hassans.

 Hassans has been a key driver of the online gaming industry in Gibraltar since its inception and we continue to advise many of the world’s largest, industry-leading gaming operators.
 Our specialist gaming team can successfully guide you through the Gibraltar gaming licence application process, while also advising on a diverse range of issues including tax, insurance, banking, mergers and acquisitions, data protection and employment matters.

-Peter Montegriffo QC is the only Gibraltar gaming lawyer to be ranked in Chambers and Partners’ Gaming & Gambling in Global-wide rankings as a Band 1 lawyer.
-The team also consists of Andrew Montegriffo (Senior Associate) and Louise Federico (associate) who have extensive knowledge of the area.
+Peter Montegriffo KC is the only Gibraltar gaming lawyer to be ranked in Chambers and Partners’ Gaming & Gambling in Global-wide rankings as a Band 1 lawyer.
+The team also consists of Andrew Montegriffo (Partner) and Louise Federico (Senior Associate) who have extensive knowledge of the area.
 Trainee Anna Buhler is currently undertaking her seat within this team.